-Capitol rioter who crushed officer with shield gets prison
+Capitol rioter who crushed officer with shield gets 7 years

 McCaughey’s 90-month sentence matches the second longest prison sentence so far for a Capitol riot defendant.
 It’s the same length as the sentence that another judge handed down to Albuquerque Cosper Head, a Tennessee man who dragged Metropolitan Police Department Officer Michael Fanone into a crowd of rioters.

+Also on Friday, a Finksburg, Maryland, man pleaded guilty to assaulting an Associated Press photographer and police officers in separate attacks outside the Capitol on Jan.
+6. Rodney Milstreed is scheduled to be sentenced on July 20.
+Chief Judge James Boasberg told Milstreed, 56, that the estimated sentencing guidelines for his case recommend a term of imprisonment ranging from five years and three months to six years and six months.

-McCaughey was convicted by the judge of nine counts, including felony assault charges, after the judge heard trial testimony without a jury in September.
+The judge in McCaughey’s case convicted him of nine counts, including felony assault charges, after hearing trial testimony without a jury in September.

 Nine people, including McCaughey, were charged together with joining one of the most brutal clashes at the Capitol on Jan.
 6. Police and rioters were fighting for control of a tunnel entrance on the Lower West Terrace when MPD Officer Daniel Hodges came face to face with McCaughey, who used a stolen riot shield to pin Hodges to a metal doorframe.